 In addition to vegetables, plant materials and green parts of young plants are delicious for squirrels.
-Passing squirrels from garden are definitely attracted towards branches, new leaves, buds, young stalks of plants and soft twigs.
+Passing squirrels from the garden are definitely attracted towards branches, new leaves, buds, young stalks of plants, and soft twigs.

-Squirrels drool to see leafy green such as lettuce, kale, chard or spinach and attacks to fulfill desire.
+Squirrels drool to see leafy greens such as lettuce, kale, chard, or spinach and attack to fulfill the desire.

 They also find other vegetables delicious like